1945 Associate Director of Student Engagement

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Develops and oversees a comprehensive student leadership development program, by coordinating leadership initiatives on campus, facilitating Emerging and Centennial Leadership Programs, providing regular workshops for student organization officers and advisors, recruiting leadership speakers, and establishing a strategic planning process for leadership programs.
+1. Develops and oversees a comprehensive student leadership development program, by coordinating leadership initiatives on campus, facilitating the Emerging and Centennial Leadership Programs, the Distinction in Public Affairs program, developing and implementing a leadership-based residential living-learning community in partnership with Residence Life, Housing and Dining Services, and establishing a strategic planning process for leadership programs.

-2. Cooperatively assists with leading the Student Engagement Office, and in particular, ensures effective advisement of fraternities and sororities, as well as implementation of the Greek relationship statement.
+2. Cooperatively assists with leading the Office of Student Engagement, and in particular, ensures effective advisement of fraternities and sororities by directly advising the Interfraternity Council (IFC), co-advising the National Pan-Hellenic Council (PHA), as well as implementing the Fraternity and Sorority Governance Statement of Missouri State University.

 The Associate Director of Student Engagement is supervised by the Director of Student Engagement and supervises an Assistant Director, graduate assistants, and student employees.